-Beyond theatre David starred in the BAFTA award winning series Spoks/MI:5 playing Danny Hunter.
-MI:5 also aired in the US on BBC America.
-Additionally, he won the Royal Television Society Award for Best Actor and was also nominated for a BAFTA for the same role for his work on Small Island.
-David also starred in the BBC1 original television movie Born Equal opposite Colin Firth.
-As well as ABC's 2008 production of A Raisin in the Sun alongside Sanaa Lathan and Sean 'Diddy' Combs.
+Beyond theatre, David starred in the BAFTA Award winning series MI-5 (2002) playing Danny Hunter also known as "MI:5" which aired in the United States on BBC America as well.
+Additionally, he won the Royal Television Society Award for Best Actor and was also nominated for a BAFTA Award for the same role for his work on Small Island (2009).
+David also starred in the BBC1 original television movie Born Equal (2006) opposite Colin Firth as well as ABC's production of A Raisin in the Sun (2008), alongside Sanaa Lathan and Sean 'Diddy' Combs.
 Another small screen role which garnered him attention was HBO's film, Nightingale (2014), which earned him a Golden Globe nomination and two Emmy Award nominations, including one for his work as executive producer.

 He will be making his directorial debut with the feature The Water Man (2020), written by Emma Needell and produced by Shivhans Pictures.
 David's production company, Yoruba Saxon, will also produce alongside Harpo Films.
 Not only will David O direct and produce, but star in the film as well with Rosario Dawson, Lonnie Chavis, Amiah Miller, Alfred Molina, and Maria Bello.

 In 2015, in association with The Geanco Foundation, Oyelowo established the David Oyelowo Leadership Scholarship to fully fund the education and rehabilitation of girls who have been directly affected by terrorism in Nigeria.
 He has continued to raise support for the Leadership Scholarship over the last four years, which is now providing thirty-two girls with an education in Nigeria.